 What is the COVID situation in Japan right now?

 The number of new COVID cases has been in decline since late August.
 However, there are still about 25,000-50,000 cases per day with about 90 daily deaths.
 With the numbers going down, the Japanese government also started to permit more social activities.
 As well, it omitted a request for wearing masks in the open air.

 Why did Japan decide to reopen now?

 Opening Japan was a much-desired move by many for quite some time, so why just now?
 As mentioned above, the numbers started to go down.
 At the moment the government decided to focus better on health care and the elderly and let live the others.
 Also, the yen is very weak.
 This might be not so great for locals but for tourism, it is a huge advantage, and the government expects tourists to spend more money here.
 The third reason is the upcoming season of foliage which is almost as popular as the cherry blossom season.

 Did Japan change during the pandemic?

-When it comes to the tourist attractions, some were removed, like a famous Farris wheel in Odaiba.
-Some others were added, such as a Nintendo Park which became the newest addition to USJ in Osaka.
+When it comes to the tourist attractions, some were removed, like the famous Farris wheel in Odaiba.
+Some others were added, such as Nintendo Park which became the newest addition to USJ in Osaka.

 Is the tourism industry prepared?